markschl/ngs-sample-tab/README.md

 ### Recognition of sample names

-When it comes to using this tool, the most tricky part can be the correct extraction of sample names from file names.
-The above message `Automatically inferred sample pattern: 'sample_read'` indicates that the tool recognized a file pattern, which was indeed correct.
+When it comes to using this tool, the most tricky part can be the extraction of sample names from file names. *This is a central step of the procedure and needs to be correct.* The above message `Automatically inferred sample pattern: 'sample_read'` indicates that the tool recognized a file pattern, which was indeed correct.
 The `sample_read` pattern expects a '.fastq.gz' archive, starting with the the sample name, followed by an underscore and 'R1' or 'R2'.
-All files should have the same file name structure, otherwise the `make_sample_tab` needs to be called repeatedly for each set of files with a different name structure.
+All files need to have the same file name structure, otherwise the `make_sample_tab` needs to be called repeatedly for each set of files with a different name structure.

 If the pattern is not correctly recognized, you can specify it by yourself.
 This should actually only be necessary if the files don't match any pattern, or they match more than one, so the tool cannot decide which one to use.
 With samples from an Illumina sequencer, you can specify the 'illumina' pattern: